juliangaal/mpu6050/viz/README.md

-Python script to visualize data, e.g. roll and pitch, used for testing and [demonstration purposed]()
+Python script to visualize data, e.g. roll and pitch, used for testing and [demonstration purposes]()

 Accepted file format from data recording, e.g.
 ```